rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >Example:
 ><CITE>The conduct of the two B*****rs</CITE>

-If the values of the missing letters are known, and the decoded form is considered important for identification or access then make a note for the decoded form.
+<a name="0.5.22.3">0.5.22.3</a> If the values of the missing letters are known, and the decoded form is considered important for identification or access then make a note for the decoded form.

 >Example:
 >Title proper: <CITE>Clara H-d</CITE>
 >Note on title: <CITE>Clara H-d is Clara Hayward</CITE>
 >(*Source of information reads*:  Clara H_____d)

-If punctuation substituting for letters occurs in the first five words of the title proper (the first six words if the title begins with an article), and the values of the missing letters are known, then record a [variant title (1.25)](/DCRMR/title/Variant-title "variant title").
+<a name="0.5.22.4">0.5.22.4</a> If punctuation substituting for letters occurs in the first five words of the title proper (the first six words if the title begins with an article), and the values of the missing letters are known, then record a [variant title](/DCRMR/title/Variant-title) (see [1.6.X.X](/DCRMR/title/Variant-title/#1.6.X.X))).

-### 0.5.3.10 Punctuation indicating an abbreviation
+### 0.5.22 Punctuation indicating an abbreviation

-<a name="0.5.3.10">0.5.3.10</a> Transcribe punctuation indicating an abbreviation, normalizing its form according to modern conventions.
+<a name="0.5.22.1">0.5.22.1</a> Transcribe punctuation indicating an abbreviation, normalizing its form according to modern conventions.

 >Example:
 ><CITE>Printed & sold by J. Preston</CITE>
 >(*Source of information reads*: Printed & sold by J: Preston)

-When transcribing an abbreviated word that includes superscript or subscript characters, record the punctuation at the end of the word.
-(See also [Superscripts and subscripts 0.5.9](/DCRMR/general-rules/Transcription/#0.5.9 "Superscripts and subscripts").)
+<a name="0.5.22.2">0.5.22.2</a> When transcribing an abbreviated word that includes superscript or subscript characters, record the punctuation at the end of the word.
+(See also [Superscripts and subscripts](/DCRMR/general-rules/Transcription/#X.X.), [0.5.42.1](/DCRMR/general-rules/Transcription/#0.5.42.1).)

 >Example:
 ><CITE>Ie. recueil nouveaux</CITE>
 >(*Source of information reads*: I.<sup>E</sup> Recueil Nouveaux)

-### 0.5.3.11 Quotation marks
+### 0.5.23 Quotation marks

-Retain quotation marks that indicate dialogue.
+<a name="0.5.23.1">0.5.23.1</a> Retain quotation marks that indicate dialogue.

 >Example:
 ><CITE>"Miss, I have a monstrous crow to pluck with you!!”</CITE>

-Do not supply quotation marks if not present in the source, except for the representation of speech balloons (see [0.5.3.12](/DCRMR/general-rules/Transcription/#0.5.3.12 "speech balloons")).
+<a name="0.5.23.2">0.5.23.2</a> Do not supply quotation marks if not present in the source, except for the representation of speech balloons (see [0.5.24.1](/DCRMR/general-rules/Transcription/#0.5.24.1")).

 >Example:
 ><CITE>Betty Boop.
 "Yes, sir, everything's ho-kee-doke, Betty's voice is normal again!"</CITE>
 >(*Comment*: Quoted text is inside a speech balloon in a comic strip.)

-### 0.5.3.12 Speech balloons
+### 0.5.24 Speech balloons

-Use quotation marks to represent speech balloons.
+<a name="0.5.24.1">0.5.24.1</a> Use quotation marks to represent speech balloons.

 >Example:
 ><CITE>Betty Boop.
 "Yes, sir, everything's ho-kee-doke, Betty's voice is normal again!"</CITE>
 >(*Comment*: Quoted text is inside a speech balloon in a comic strip.)

-## 0.5.4 Spacing
+## 0.5.25-28 Spacing

-### 0.5.4.1 Spacing within words and numbers
+### 0.5.25 Spacing within words and numbers

-<a name="0.5.4.1">0.5.4.1</a> In general, follow modern spacing conventions when transcribing from the source.
+<a name="0.5.25.1">0.5.25.1</a> In general, follow modern spacing conventions when transcribing from the source.
 Make no attempt to preserve full or irregular spaces between letters within words.

 >Example:
 ><CITE>Graecae grammatices</CITE>